mschlenker/lesslinux-builder/README.md

 **Stable: Green**  Build with neither  `--legacy` nor `--unstable`.
 Building and running with 3.19.x is tested.
 The kernel configuration is now based on Ubuntus kernel.
 Cmake 3.0.2, libpng 1.6, Boost and LLVM 3.5.0 has been moved here.

-**Unstable: Yellow** Build with `--unstable`.
-Works mostly, need some fine tuning, currently in process to move from kernel 4.0 to 4.1.
-Should be a smooth move.
+**Unstable: Green** Build with `--unstable`.
+Works mostly, need some fine tuning, only issues with applications using cogl (some Gnome games).
+Has been updated to kernel 4.1.0, but kernel configuration might receive some fine tuning.
+Will probably been merged to stable very soon.

 ## Checking out